joewiththeflow/testcapstone/README.md

 # #########################################
 ```

-Recomment the lines of code to ensure this does not run again.
+Recomment the lines of code in `app.py` to ensure this does not run again.

 The app will create a movies and actors table to represent the Movie and Actor models.
 There is a many-to-many relationship between these models as one movie can have many actors and one actor can star in many movies.